haskell/cabal/doc/developing-packages.rst

    $ cabal run

-and the executable can also be installed for convenince:
+and the executable can also be installed for convenience:

 .. code-block:: console